andrhamm/serverless-job-manager/README.md

 ## Deployment

 Take care to use the correct AWS Credential "profile".
-By default, this service assumes you have the credentials set in `~/.aws/credentials` with the profile name equal to that environment's AWS Account Name (`gasbuddy-staging`).
+By default, this service assumes you have the credentials set in `~/.aws/credentials` with the profile name equal to that environment's AWS Account Name (`staging`).
 If your profiles are named differently, be sure to use the `--profile` argument.

 Note: Run these commands in the `serverless` directory